Tumucin/ARcore-Motion-Tracking-VIO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was made by using Android Studio Chipmunk | 2021.2.1, ARcore 1.32.0 on Ubuntu 18.04 and tested with Huawei Mate 20 Lite (Android 10, API Level: 29).
-The goal of this project is to estimate the current 3 DoF position + 3 DoF orientation of the device using ARcore Motion Tracking(VIO) API and to save the IMU(accelerometer, gyroscope) and pose data to ".csv" file.
+The goal of this project is to estimate the current 3 DoF position + 3 DoF orientation of the device using ARcore Motion Tracking(VIO) API and to save the IMU(accelerometer, gyroscope) and pose(VIO output) data to ".csv" file.
 <!-- PROJECT LOGO -->
 <br />
 <div align="center">